China to investigate U.S., South Korean solar materials imports

 Early this year, the United States put two new import duties totalling about 35 percent on solar equipment from China, citing the country's unfair support of its industry and illegal dumping of inventories in the U.S. market.

-China's solar manufacturers such as Suntech Power Holdings, Yingli Green Energy and Canadian Solar have criticized the tariffs set this year as a threat to their young industry that will slow its growth by raising costs.
+China's solar manufacturers such as Suntech Power Holdings STP.N, Yingli Green Energy YGE.N and Canadian Solar CSIQ.O have criticised the tariffs set this year as a threat to their young industry that will slow its growth by raising costs.

 If punitive tariffs are adopted, it would likely impact importers such as U.S. polysilicon maker Hemlock, the world's largest, and South Korea's largest producer, OCI Corp.
 U.S.-based MEMC Electronic Materials would also be affected.